-Hotel elite status can be both vastly overrated and extremely useful depending on which status level and which hotel program we’re discussing….and people’s opinions can vary quite significantly.
-But, as a rule, having status is better than not having status at all so people will go to varying degrees of effort to maintain their hotel status from year to year.
+Hotel elite status can be both vastly overrated and extremely useful depending on which status level and which hotel program we’re discussing, and people’s opinions can vary quite significantly.
+But, as a rule, having status is better than not having status so people will go to varying degrees of effort to maintain their hotel privileges from year to year.

-But wouldn’t it be nice not to have to renew your status year in, year out?
+But wouldn’t it be nice not to have to re-qualify for hotel status every year?

-A number of hotel rewards programs offer a “lifetime status” option and guests meeting the criteria for lifetime status don’t have to worry about qualifying for their perks from one year to the next….but this doesn’t come easily.
+A number of hotel rewards programs offer a “lifetime status” option and guests meeting the criteria for lifetime status don’t have to worry about qualifying for their perks from one year to the next.
+Unsurprisingly, this doesn’t always come easily.

 Lifetime Status in a rewards program refers to the lifetime of the program and not the individual.

-It’s actually hard to find specific wording referring to this in the terms and conditions of the individual hotel rewards programs but, if you take a look in the FAQ’s of the American Airlines lifetime status page, this is what you’ll find:
+It’s actually hard to find specific wording referring to this in the terms and conditions of the individual hotel rewards programs but, if you take a look in the FAQs of the American Airlines Million Miler page, this is what you’ll find (emphasis is mine):

-For the life of the AAdvantage Platinum and Gold programs, you will continue to enjoy the rewards and recognition of that elite level regardless of your annual elite-qualifying activity.
+For the life of the AAdvantage Platinum® and AAdvantage Gold® programs, you will continue to enjoy the rewards and recognition of that AAdvantage level regardless of your annual AAdvantage® status-qualifying activity.

 Hilton puts this succinctly: